 Is it possible to snorkel if you don’t know how to swim?
 While the answer is potentially yes, in our opinion we strongly recommend you learn how to swim before you go snorkeling.
 We want to err on the side of caution and say that, for safety reasons, if you are a non-swimmer then knowing how to swim is essential just in case any trouble occurs in the water.

-You don’t have to be a strong swimmer (this isn’t a competition after all), but having basic swimming competency like knowing how to float or do the doggy paddle will drastically reduce the danger.
+You don’t have to be a strong swimmer (this isn’t a competition, after all), but having basic swimming competency like knowing how to float or do the doggy paddle will drastically reduce the danger.
+Knowing how to swim will make snorkeling much easier.
 In this article, we go over the reasons why knowing how to swim is important for snorkeling, as well as discuss ways a non-swimmer can potentially snorkel safely.

 Is Swimming Required for Snorkeling?